We're here to make life easier. See our Erectile Dysfunction Treatments

 But if you’re finding sex is more of a chore than a pleasure, these feelings have been going on for a long time or it’s affecting your relationship you could be experiencing female sexual dysfunction (FSD).
 But not being in the mood for a while doesn't mean you have FSD.

-“Many women have problems with sex at some stage in their life and for most this is temporary.
-In most cases relationship difficulties, partner issues or life stresses can be contributing.” - Dr Bhavini Shah
+“Many women have difficulties with sex at some stage in their life and for most this is temporary.
+In most cases relationship difficulties, partner issues or life stresses can contribute to this.” - Dr Bhavini Shah

 What is FSD?